 Another area of physical self-care is honoring the new behaviors that may come as a result of this experience.
 You may find yourself needing to nest or nurture your baby by making memories during pregnancy.
 Honor those desires.
 The feeling of empty arms is a very real and powerful phenomenon.
 As a result, you may find yourself needing to hold a stuffed animal or other memento for hours on end.
 You may find yourself needing to lie on the floor of the nursery or spend a day in bed.
 These are normal physical expressions of grief.
 Allow yourself to do them without judgment.

 As a woman, your body has spent months preparing to mother a new little life.
 So, it makes sense, that in the aftermath of diagnosis and loss, your body would still long to mother your baby or babies.
-As a man, you have been preparing to care for your significant other and child so it makes sense that you would have the physical longing to do something to fix what has happened.
+As a man, you have been preparing to care for your significant other and child, so it makes sense that you would have the physical longing to do something to fix what has happened.
 Since there is no changing your circumstances, the best way to honor your baby or babies is to care well for you and your significant other.

 If you do not practice a specific faith, spiritual self-care may not be applicable to you or look any different than emotional or physical self-care.
 This category of self-care is being included for men and women who already have an established practice of faith prior to or have an interest in finding faith in the wake of diagnosis.

-According to a Duke University study on the psychological effects of loss in cases of terminal prenatal diagnoses and carrying to term, organized religious activity has been shown to help reduce grief in men and women.
+According to a Duke University study on the psychological effects of loss in cases of prenatal diagnoses of life-limiting conditions and carrying to term, organized religious activity has been shown to help reduce grief in men and women.
 The study reported findings that as organized religious activity, such as attending church or other religious gatherings increased, the acute levels of grief experienced by fathers and mothers decreased.
 The study attributes this decrease in grief to the psychosocial support that men and women receive from their faith-based communities.

 If you and/or your significant other practice a specific faith, it is equally as important to nurture and meet your spiritual needs as it is for your emotional, physical, and social needs.
 Attending your regular services or gatherings at your place of worship, engaging in prayer, meditation, holy book study, and continuing attendance at small groups or community gatherings are all ways to care well for your spiritual needs.